openmpf/openmpf-components/cpp/TrtisDetection/README.md

 * `TRACK_MAX_SPACE_GAP`: Specifies the maximum gap in normalized pixel space.

 Currently video tracking uses basic search space calculations to match preexisting tracks to the closest candidate object detections being considered within the current video frame.
 If a match occurs, an MPFImageLocation is appended to the matching track.

 When a newly detected object fails to match to a preexisting track, a new track is created for that object.

+# Feature Storage

+If the `S3_RESULTS_BUCKET`, `S3_ACCESS_KEY`, and `S3_SECRET_KEY` properties are defined, then the feature vector for each detection will be stored in the specified S3 bucket.
+Each detection will have a `FEATURE URI` detection property that represents the full URL to that object in that bucket.
+Refer to the [S3 Object Storage](https://openmpf.github.io/docs/site/Object-Storage-Guide/index.html#s3-object-storage) section of the Object Storage Guide for more information about these properties.

+Alternatively, if the S3 properties are not defined, then each detection will have a `FEATURE` detection property set to the value of the base64-encoded version of the feature vector.